JeloH/StockAI/README.md

 https://www.kaggle.com/code/reko21/notebook503e15eeba

 # Requirements
-The libraries used in this note put are:
+The packages used in this notebook :

 * os
 * numpy